Best Cellular Home Security Systems in 2025

 The Advantages of Cellular Systems

-Being wireless, cellular systems are really convenient to use and install.
-First off, you don’t need a landline.
+Cellular networks are reliable and easy to install because you don’t need a landline.
 You might not even need an internet connection.
-Some wireless cellular security systems can work without Wi-Fi, provided they have full cellular connectivity.
+Some wireless cellular security systems can work without Wi-Fi.

-Beyond just convenience, cellular connectivity provides the reliability that no other communication standard used in home security does.
-Let’s take landlines, for example.
-Most systems in the 1990s and 2000s needed a landline to work.
-The problem is that landline-based systems are easy to beat.
-A burglar could disable a landline system with just a $5 pair of wire cutters.
-After cutting the landline cables to your house, they’d be able to break-in without worrying about the police showing up.
+In the 1990s and 2000s, most security systems needed a landline to work.
+But landline-based systems are easy to beat.
+A burglar can disable a landline system with just a $5 pair of wire cutters.
+After cutting the cables, they can break in without worrying about the police showing up.
+You don’t need to worry about that with wireless security systems using cellular networks.

 My old ADT control panel.